oa495/onmyradar/README.md

 ### onmyradar

-Data visualisation of your daily/weekly schedule.
-Build using MEAN stack, Passport for authentication and RapahelJS for visualisation.
+Visualisation of your daily/weekly schedule.
+BuilT using MEAN stack, Passport for authentication and RapahelJS for visualisation.

 ## You need:
   - Node.js - [Download](https://nodejs.org/en/)